skycoin/skywire/cmd/skywire-cli/README.md

 }
 ```

 The default configuration is for a visor only.
-To generate a configuration which provides the hypervisor web interface, the -i or --is-hypervisor flag should be specified.
+To generate a configuration which provides the hypervisor web interface, the `-i` or `--is-hypervisor` flag should be specified.
 ```
 $ skywire-cli visor gen-config -i
 ```

 ##### Example hypervisor configuration for skybian
 ```
-$ skywire-cli visor gen-config -is
+$ skywire-cli visor gen-config -irs
 ```
 ##### Example visor configuration for skybian

 It is the typical arrangement to set a visor to use a remote hypervisor if a local instance is not started.

-Determine the hypervisor public key by running the following command on the remote machine
+Determine the hypervisor public key by running the following command on the machine running the hypervisor

 ```
-_pubkey=$(cat /opt/skywire/skywire.json | grep pk\") _pubkey=${_pubkey#*: } ; echo $_pubkey
+$ skywire-cli visor pk
 ```
 substitute the hypervisor public key in the following command:
 ```
-$ skywire-cli visor gen-config --hypervisor-pks <hypervisor-public-key> -s
+$ skywire-cli visor gen-config --hypervisor-pks <hypervisor-public-key> -rs
 ```

 ##### Example hypervisor configuration for package based installation

-This assumes the skywire installation is at /opt/skywire with binaries and apps in their own subdirectories.
+This assumes the skywire installation is at `/opt/skywire` with binaries and apps in their own subdirectories.

 ```
 $ skywire-cli visor gen-config -ip